CRSPN/README-generator/README.md

 ## Installation

-undefined
+node/NPM

 ## Usage

-To build READMEs for future projects.
+to build readme files from command line

 ## Credits

-CRSPN
+me CRSPN

 ## License

-MIT
+GPL v3

 ## Badges

-twitter
+open source

 ## Contributing

-However they wish.
+any way they wish

 ## Tests

-none
+with the vsCode terminal